« View All Posts

 3. Use Fuel Additives

-Winter Fuel Additives
+Use Winter Fuel Additives

 This is the go-to additive for drivers to use before encountering cold weather.
 Adding this treatment before reaching a cold climate is a proactive approach to preventing fuel-related issues.
 This ensures your fuel remains in a condition that won't lead to gelling, which can be a costly and inconvenient problem to resolve.

 We typically don’t start seeing issues with fuel gelling until the temperature gets into the single digits, but you should start using fuel additives as early as late October if you’re driving through the cold Midwestern or Northeastern states.
-Even in regions where winter is unpredictable, it’s best to start treating your fuel sooner rather than later.
+Even in regions where winter is unpredictable, it’s best to treat your fuel sooner rather than later.

 Cold weather can surprise you.
 Being prepared can save you from costly breakdowns and ensure a safer winter on the road.